Washington State Minimum Wage

 This information should help you be more informed about the Washington state minimum wage, whether you are an employer or an employee.

-Washington has the second-highest minimum wage out of all 50 states in the U.S. and is planning on increasing it more each year.
 If you would like to see the top 10 highest state minimum wage rates by state, then check out our page that lists them from 1st to 10th.

-The way in which specific state minimum wages are calculated is through the consumer price index and other variables such as the cost of living, house pricing, and inflation.
 You have to bear in mind that, just because there is a state minimum wage doesn’t mean that everywhere in that state follows the same minimum wage.
 There are towns, cities, and counties that sometimes use different minimum wages from the official state minimum wage.

 This page is constantly updated with the latest information, but for additional information regarding the minimum wage laws in Washington, including location-based variations, law changes, and workers’ rights, take a look at the Washington Department of Labor & Industries website.